samuelreichor/query-api/packages/js/README.md

 ## Documentation

-Visit the [JS Craft CMS API](https://samuelreichor.at/libraries/js-craftcms-api) for all documentation, guides and developer resources.
+Visit the [JS SDK documentation](https://samuelreichor.at/libraries/js-craftcms-api) for all documentation, guides and developer resources.

 ## Further Resources

 - [Craft Query API](https://samuelreichor.at/libraries/craft-query-api): The Craft CMS Plugin, that powers this great stuff.
-- [Vue Craft CMS](https://samuelreichor.at/libraries/vue-craftcms): A package to use the query builder in Vue.
+- [Vue SDK](https://samuelreichor.at/libraries/vue-craftcms): A package to use the query builder in Vue.
-- [Nuxt Craft CMS](https://samuelreichor.at/libraries/nuxt-craftcms): A package to use the query builder in Nuxt.
+- [Nuxt SDK](https://samuelreichor.at/libraries/nuxt-craftcms): A package to use the query builder in Nuxt.

 ## Support